BBaysinger/bb-portfolio/frontend/src/hooks/viewport/README.md

 ## Current Strategy

+Browser-specific gating for the JS-managed stable-height path lives in [stableViewportHeightPolicy.ts](stableViewportHeightPolicy.ts), keeping detection/policy separate from the measurement hook itself.

 `useStableViewportHeight` keeps a committed stable height and only updates it when the observed viewport change looks trustworthy.

 Signals we currently treat as trustworthy enough to commit quickly: